#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 Consider a recent argument you’ve had.
 Perhaps it was with a spouse over how to spend money—one of you wanted to save, while the other wanted to splurge.
 Or maybe it was a disagreement with a friend about a decision that affected you both.
 In each case, the clash wasn’t just about the issue at hand but about the underlying desires driving your positions.

 Consider the rationale often given by couples going through a divorce: “We realized that we want different things.”
 Biblically, they’re saying what James said.
 Their conflict is rooted in the fact that their desires are misaligned.
 Without a shared commitment to God’s design for marriage (Eph.
 5:22-33), their conflicting desires led to separation.
-But when couples align their desires with God’s—seeking to reflect Christ’s love and sacrifice—conflict can become a catalyst for growth rather than destruction.
+But when couples learn how to resolve conflict biblically in relationships and marriage, seeking to reflect Christ’s love and sacrifice—conflict can become a catalyst for growth rather than destruction.

 The root cause, or diagnosis, of our conflict is found in our desires.
 From here, we see at least two symptoms.